Worshipful Society of Apothecaries: Motto and arms

-(Medicine is my invention, throughout the world I am called the bringer of help, and the power of herbs is under my control [but] alas for me, love cannot be cured by herbs, so the skills which help everyone else do not benefit their master.)

-The Society's supporters are golden unicorns, and its crest is a rhinoceros.
+The society's supporters are golden unicorns, and its crest is a rhinoceros.
 The unicorns may have been a compliment to James I, and the horns of unicorns and of the rhinoceros are reputed to be of medical use.
 The illustration of the crest in the Grant is based on Dürer's 1515 depiction of a rhinoceros, an animal which he had never seen but which he drew from a description, the dorsal horn may have been intended to be on the dorsum of its nose, rather than on the animal's back.

-The illustration in the original grant of arms accords the Society the helmet of a Peer (noble), and the text specifies the red/white mantling usually associated with a Peer.
+The illustration in the original grant of arms accords the society the helmet of a peer (noble), and the text specifies the red/white mantling usually associated with a peer.
 This is specific and unusual, although it is not unique (peers' helmets are also borne with some apparent authority by the Fishmongers', Goldsmiths' and Clockmakers' companies).

-The use of the term 'Society' rather than the usual 'Company' is purely traditional, though – the charter and grant themselves use both terms, as do grants to other City companies (including the Bowyers, Framework Knitters and Fanmakers).
+The use of the term society rather than the usual company is purely traditional, though – the charter and grant themselves use both terms, as do grants to other City companies (including the Bowyers, Framework Knitters and Fanmakers).

 Apothecaries' Hall

 The Society is based at Apothecaries' Hall in Blackfriars, London.
 The building, originally part of the Dominican priory of Black Friars, was called Cobham House prior to its purchase by the society in 1632.

 Much of the original building was destroyed in the Great Fire of London in 1666, including the Friary guesthouse, which constituted most of it, although part of the 13th-century buildings remain, including a 9 m portion of the walls, now incorporated into the north range of the hall courtyard.
 A new hall was built on the same site and completed in 1672 to the design of Edward Jerman; an "elaboratory" was included at this time for the first-ever large-scale manufacture of drugs.
 From then until 1922, the society manufactured medicinal and pharmaceutical products at their hall, and sold some of their products from a retail outlet opening onto Water Lane (now Blackfriars Lane).
-Many were to supply clients who included the navy, army, the East India Company and the Crown Colonies.
+Many were to supply clients who included the navy, army, the East India Company and the crown colonies.

 A major restoration and building programme was carried out in the 1780s, which included the stucco facing in the courtyard and new west and south ranges.
 The Hall's appearance has altered little since even though it saw renovation in the 1980s.

 The hall is the oldest standing livery hall of the city, with the first-floor structure and arrangement of the Great Hall, Court Room and Parlour remaining as rebuilt between 1668 and 1670.